deeeelin/IG_MESSAGE_ANALYZER/README.md

    6. go to ->inbox
 ![Image](./README_sources/7.png)

-   7. Find the folder name with the person's name you want to anlayze ,below example : lisa
+   7. Find the folder name with the person's name you want to anlayze ,below example : brandon
 ![Image](./README_sources/8.png)

    8. copy/paste the folder's path to the program , press enter